-The APA-accredited Ph.D. in Counseling Psychology in the Department of Counseling, Educational Psychology and Research is a full-time program designed to train psychologists who promote human development in the areas of mental health, emotional and social learning, career development, and decision-making in a rapidly changing environment.
+The APA-accredited Ph.D. program in Counseling Psychology is a full-time program designed to train psychologists who promote human development in the areas of mental health, emotional and social learning, career development, and decision-making in a rapidly changing environment.
 Students entering with a master's degree typically complete three years of coursework and a fourth year of pre-doctoral internship.
-The majority of the students complete their dissertations prior to or during the internship and graduate at the end of their fourth year.
+The majority of students complete their dissertations prior to or during the internship and graduate at the end of their fourth year.

 Training is organized around the scientist-practitioner model of critical thinking and program faculty strive for an equivalent emphasis on developing both clinical understanding and skills and facility with research.
 The program emphasizes responsibility and commitment to human welfare.
 Didactic and experiential activities and coursework are designed to anchor students firmly within the discipline of psychology.
 The department has a strong commitment to training professionals to work with diverse populations in urban settings.

 Program Goals and Objectives